Republican Palace, Baghdad: Palace use

 As early as April 2003, some of the first tenants had started to occupy office space in the Palace, such as Andrew Goledzinowski (ORHA), of the Australian Foreign Affairs Council, charged with the task of setting up the new Iraqi Ministry of Justice.
 However, in May 2003, the Republican Palace was still mostly vacant as, until then, no one had realized that it was uncontrolled and space was available on a first-come, first-served basis.
-Charlie company 3/124 infantry of the Florida Army National Guard settled among the orange groves behind the palace and successfully provided security for the palace and a large portion of the sector from April 2003 to Feb 2004.
+Charlie company 3/124 infantry of the Florida Army National Guard settled among the orange groves behind the palace and successfully provided security for the palace and a large portion of the sector from April 2003 to February 2004.

 The influx of civilians to the Palace was immediate beginning with ORHA, US Department of Defense personnel, US State Department, and their respective contractors including the civilian life-support/logistics contracting company.
 In about a week, the Palace filled to absolute capacity with people commandeering any and every niche they could find to work in.
-Because there wasn't yet any central control of the building itself there were cases where people laid claim to the broom and supply closets.
+Because there was not yet any central control of the building itself there were cases where people laid claim to the broom and supply closets.
 Work spaces doubled as sleeping space, except when the office was already filled.
 It was a frequent sight when walking the hallways to see someone sleeping on the floor.
 Because of the heat, it became common to see men and women in various states of undress as they slept while others worked only feet away.
 Halliburton was eventually contracted to convert the palace into use as an office space.